Kungsbacka/IoTHub/README.md

 # IoTHub

-Custom API for receiving, storing and dispatching IoT data
+Custom API for receiving IoT device data from Actility and store it in a database.